How To Select Good Translation Partners?

 For translators, you should choose those who have undergone professional education and training in languages and translation (such as a Bachelor’s Degree in Translation or ATA Certification).

 For translation agencies, it is highly recommended that you work with those who are ISO-certified which shows their commitment to follow globally recognized standards.
-Considering translation agencies with ISO 9001:2015 for Quality management system or/and ISO 17100:2015 Requirements for translation services.
+Considering translation agencies with ISO 9001:2015 for Quality management systems or/and ISO 17100:2015 Requirements for translation services.

 Another factor you should consider is the partnership and memberships your translation partners are engaging in.
 It shows their commitment to expanding their relationship and network with professional translation organizations and partners as well as their continuous effort in updating their knowledge about the localization industry.